 what is 1to1 working towards?

-1to1 has grown from a small student based group in 2010, into an adaptive, collaborative and resilient social-enterprise that will continue to work towards its social impact goals of supporting the positive change in how South African cities are seen, made and managed through our guiding founding principles of criticality, constructivity & empathy.
+1to1 has grown from a small student based collective, into an adaptive, collaborative and resilient social-enterprise that will continue to work towards its social impact goals of supporting the positive change in how South African cities are seen, made and managed through our guiding founding principles of criticality, constructivity & empathy.

 We are currently undergoing a critically transformative re-structuring of our leadership, operational and logistical structures and protocals.